YMreyoud/RATS/README.md

 # 6. Cluster Labels
 Once the identifiy of your clusters has been determined from the previous section, the user can use this section to relabel the clusters based on their annotations.
 Simply type in the label for each cluster, then click 'Re-Label'.
 A series of UMAP plots will appear showing the SingleR annotation, the Clusters, and the user-defined labels.

+# 7. Differential Expression
+This section allows the user to perform differential expression analysis and enrichment analysis using EnrichR.
+To perform DGE, the user must first select the idents hat contain their desired comparison.
+In most cases this will euther be 'seurat_clusters' or 'celltype.condition'.
+Next, the user my select the two identities whose expression the user would like to compare. the format for this is x vs y.
+Once these selections are made, the table of differentially expressed genes will be populated.
+The yser can download this table for further analysis.

+Next, the user can perform enrichment analysis on this differential expression table using the EnrichR subtab.
+Simply select the list of geneset databases you would like to use, and clicl 'Run EnrichR'.
+This will generate postive enrichment and negative enrichment graphs for each database selected.
+These can be viewed in the 'Positive Enrichment' and 'Negative Enrichment' output subtabs.